mvolkmann/blog/src/smalltalk/smalltalk-morphic.md

 `alwaysHideVerticalScrollbar` and `hideScrollBarsIndefinitely`.
 Note how the "b" is sometimes lowercase and sometimes uppercase.

+Morphic uses the term "extent" to describe the width and height of a morph.
+It is represented by a `Point` object with an `x` instance variable that holds the width and a `y` instance variable that holds the height.

+The location of a morph is represented by a `MorphicTranslation` object that has the instance properties `deltaX` and `deltaY`.

 ## Creating and Modifying Morphs

 To create a morph: